MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-tutorial/lesson-5-4-defining-dimension-granularity-within-a-measure-group.md

 15. Change the value for the **Name** property for the **Employee Key Distinct Count** measure to **Sales Person Count**, and then type **#,#** as the value for the **FormatString** property.

-## Browsing the Measures in the Sales Quota Measure Group by Date
+## Browsing the Measures again in the Sales Quota Measure Group by Date

 1. On the **Build** menu, click **Deploy Analysis Services Tutorial**.